EOSIO/eosio-project-demux-example/README.md

 **Restarting the frontend / backend**

-In the third (frontend) or fourth (backend) terminal window, you can restart the frontend react app or backend node.js server by executing again:
+In the third (frontend) or fourth (backend) terminal window, you can restart the frontend React app or backend Node.js server by executing again:
 ```sh
 cd frontend
 npm start